-As I have shown since 2012 - via the ongoing case of the infamous Australian Paradox sugar-and-obesity fraud - there is no competent, honest Go8 quality control when it matters.
-Australians cannot trust Group of Eight research on even the simplest of matters, let alone complex matters including climate change.
-Taxpayers are wasting billions on research they cannot trust.
+As I have shown since 2012 - via the ongoing case of the infamous Australian Paradox sugar-and-obesity fraud - there is no competent, honest Group of Eight quality control when it matters.
+Australians cannot trust Go8 research on even the simplest of matters, let alone complex matters including climate change.
+Taxpayers waste billions of dollars each year by funding research they cannot implicitly trust.